 Sow the seeds in seed boxes or seedbeds.
 The developing seedlings are fertilized with ammonium sulphate.
 These seedlings are ready for transplanting 20 to 30 days after sowing.

-Plow and harrow the field until the soil is reduced to a very fine tilt.
-The land is divided into plots one meter wide and at any desired length.
+Plow and harrow the field until you reduce the soil to a very fine tilt.
+Divide the land into plots one meter wide and at any desired length.
 Provide a working path of about 40 cm between plots.

 Apply six to ten petroleum capfuls of mixed compost for every ten plots.
 Transplant the seedlings when two pairs of true leaves have developed at intervals of 30 cm each way.
 Transplant during cloudy days or late afternoon.
 Water immediately after transplanting and everyday thereafter for the plant’s rapid continuous growth.